Bluette1/minderly-bot/README.md

 - `npm start` to run the bot
 - `npm test` to run the tests

 ## Deployment
 - You can deploy on [Heroku](https://devcenter.heroku.com/categories/ruby-support) and run the app in the console via `Heroku run` or recreate the bot application using the rails framework in order to deploy the bot with a Procfile.

+## Potential Future Improvements / Ambitions
+- Recreate the bot using a framework such as rails or sinatra.
+- Add integration to [Google Calendar API](https://console.developers.google.com) in order to access national public holidays for the user.

 ## Authors

 👤 **Marylene Sawyer**